rkfg/BTFS/README.md

 # A man page? #
 There's no man page yet.
 I don't know whether it will be at all.
 For now you can use the following switches:

-    -f torrent — path to the torrent file (required) -s save/to/dir — path to download dir (required) -p port — tcp (for torrent) and udp (for DHT) port to listen to -r path/to/resume.dat — use the resume file for faster incomplete download resuming
+    -f torrent — path to the torrent file (this or -m is required) -m magnet-uri — magnet link of the torrent (this or -f is required) -s save/to/dir — path to download dir (required) -p port — tcp (for torrent) and udp (for DHT) port to listen to -r path/to/resume.dat — use the resume file for faster incomplete download resuming